leonmwandiringa/superdooper/README.md

-# Betlog
+# betlogr

-Betlog is a Lightweight blazing fast HTTP request logger middleware for node.js for logging request metrics and stats.
+betlogr is a Lightweight blazing fast HTTP request logger middleware for node.js for logging request metrics and stats.

 ## Features